RiftValleySoftware/RVS_PersistentPrefs/README.md

 [The iOS Test Harness App](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/tree/master/RVS_PersistentPrefs_iOS_TestHarness) is a very simple one-screen app that presents direct interface to edit and view the values in the common prefs instance.
 Additionally, it gives a simple demo of using a [Settings Bundle](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html) to show a "Preferences Pane" in the Settings App.

 The iOS test harness also integrates a watchOS test harness that shares the preferences instance with the device app.

+**The watchOS Test Harness**

+The watchOS Test Harness is actually a part of the iOS Test Harness app.
+It shares a RVS_PersistentPrefs state with the iOS Test Harness app instance.